-Directors of the TPPTI oversee all aspects of the Plan through three committees.
-The TPPTI committees are:
+TPPTI directors oversee all aspects of the Plan through three committees:

-• Audit and Actuarial Committee:
+Audit and Actuarial Committee:

 Oversight of the Plan's auditors and actuaries.
 Conducts a detailed review of the audited financial statements and actuarial valuation reports.
 Reviews quarterly compliance reports.